The Travelling Movement is a community of passionate travellers driven by the desire to change the world.

 To learn more about CASD, visit these websites:

 My name is Emma.
-I'm a full-time traveller from Canada and founder of The Travelling Movement.
-I currently run my own adventure travel blog, Active Travlr, and amongst my many passions, including charity work and travelling, I enjoy rock climbing and being in the outdoors.
+I'm a traveller from Canada and founder of The Travelling Movement.
+Amongst my many passions, including charity work and travelling, I enjoy rock climbing, hiking and being in the outdoors.

 I visited Nepal for the first time during the Spring of 2014.
 Anyone that has stepped foot in Nepal will tell you how their first time in the country was love at first sight.
 The mountains, the people, and the culture simply make you feel connected to the place.